 Configuring Sitemap Settings

-By default, a new post type is set to be included in your Sitemap so that search engines can crawl these links from your sitemap and index them if appropriate meta tags are used.
+By default, a new post type is set to be included in your Sitemap so that search engines can crawl your sitemap and find these links to index them if appropriate meta tags are used.

-However, if you wanted this post type not to be a part of your sitemap and should not be indexed, then toggle the Include in Sitemap setting off to disable the option.
+However, if you wanted this post type not to be indexed, then make sure the Robots Meta is configured to noindex and toggle the Include in Sitemap setting off to disable the option.

 Once you’ve changed the desired setting, click Save Changes for the changes to take effect.

 And, that’s it!
-If you’ve any other questions, feel free to reach our support team; we’re always more than happy to help.
+If you’ve any other questions or still seeing the notice even after dismissing, then please feel free to reach our support team directly from here, and we’re always more than happy to help.

 Was this article helpful?